elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses 29 reserved keywords to create statements.
-You can't use these keywords as identifiers in your program.
-That's the reason Bee is a minimalist language: to avoid restricting you to use English words as new identifiers in your program.
+Bee uses reserved keywords to create statements.
+You can not use these keywords as identifiers in your program.
+That is Bee is a minimalist language: to avoid restricting you to use English words as new identifiers in your program.

 ```
 2: if, as